zorgnax/librx/README.md

 Character oriented square brackets
 ==================================

-The [] operator in this regexp library is character oriented, so if you a have a string like "☃" and you apply regexp like this to it:
+The `[]` operator in this regexp library is character oriented, so if you a have a string like `"☃"` and you apply regexp like this to it:

     [\W]

-It would match the entire non-word character of "☃".
+It would match the entire non-word character of `"☃"`.
 However if you didnt have that in a character class and instead used a regexp like:

     \W

-It would match the first non-word byte in the string, which for "☃", would match "\xe2". "☃" is represented in utf8 as "\xe2\x98\x83".
+It would match the first non-word byte in the string, which for `"☃"`, would match `"\xe2"`. `"☃"` is represented in utf8 as `"\xe2\x98\x83"`.

 Normally, outside of a character class, it doesn't matter if you match byte by byte since you will match all 3 of them in a row.
 For example, a regexp of:

     ☃

-would match the string "☃" since those bytes are in order.
+would match the string `"☃"` since those bytes are in order.
 In a character class, the regexp of:

     [☃]

-would be very wrong since it would think you wanted to match 3 separate bytes no matter what order they came in.
+would be wrong since it would think you wanted to match 3 separate bytes no matter what order they came in.

 Testing